Pulse-density modulation: Applications

 PDM is the encoding used in Sony's Super Audio CD (SACD) format, under the name Direct Stream Digital.

+PDM is also the output of some MEMS microphones.

 Some systems transmit PDM stereo audio over a single data wire.
 The rising edge of the master clock indicates a bit from the left channel, while the falling edge of the master clock indicates a bit from the right channel.